-NOTE: General fund over-billing and non-general fund under-billing amounts were calculated using several assumptions.
-See Appendix B for more details on the assumptions used and how the over- and under-billing estimates were calculated.
+NOTE: General fund over-billing and nongeneral fund under-billing amounts were calculated using several assumptions.
 With the exception of Department of Corrections, the general fund over-billing analysis was limited to over-billing under hourly rates and does include over-billing that may occur under MOUs.
-Some clients, such as Department of Health Professions, would experience smaller cost increases if they were fully charged under MOUs instead of fully charged under hourly rates.
+See Appendix B for more details on how the over- and under-billing estimates were calculated.
 The net change in amount billed assumes OAG would not bill clients who were more than 90 percent general funded, received less than \$5,000 worth of legal services, or were local government entities such as commonwealth's attorney offices or Soil and Water Conservation Districts.
 The table does not show 40 state clients who could have been billed for \$1 to \$4,949 worth of legal services.